Why is baptism important?

 One of the most powerful things about baptism is being able to share your story with others.
 It is a great opportunity to invite friends and family to share in what God has done in your life.
 At Mountain Life Church, baptism is all about a celebration.
 We make a big deal about baptism because it is an opportunity to publicly declare the transformational work of Christ in your life.
 Simply stated, baptism is an outward expression of an inward change of heart.

-If you would like to be baptized, please contact
+If you would like more information about baptism, please contact

 Kathy Engelbert-Fenton, Connections Director